alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## monday, 30 june 2025 | 06:29
+## monday, 30 june 2025 | 06:30
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-06-30, 06:15)
+Weather in Moscow (2025-06-30, 06:30)

-🌡️ Temp: 12°C (feels just like it) <br>
+🌡️ Temp: 12°C <br>
-☁️ Condition: Cloudy and overcast <br>
+☁️ Condition: Cloudy <br>
-💨 Wind: A moderate westerly breeze at 5.8 m/s, with gusts up to 10 m/s <br>
+💨 Wind: A brisk westerly wind at 5.4 m/s, with strong gusts up to 10.6 m/s <br>
 💧 Humidity: 80% <br>
-📉 Pressure: Low at 991 mb (sea level) <br>
+📉 Pressure: 991 mb (sea level) <br>
-☁️ Clouds: Very cloudy (91%) with a low base at 300 meters <br>
+☁️ Cloud cover: 91% (very low at 0.3 km) <br>
+👁️ Visibility: Excellent at 16 km <br>

-☁️ A Grey and Blustery Morning <br>
+🌬️ A Blustery, Gray Morning <br>
-The day begins under a thick blanket of clouds, with a cool wind sweeping through.
-A quiet, pensive start to the week.
+The city is waking up to a cool, windy morning under a thick blanket of clouds.
+Despite the gloom, the air feels clear and fresh.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence